 Ever wondered how your credit score matches up to the rest of the country?
 Wonder no more, as we look at how we’re scoring as a nation.

 So, you know what your credit score looks like, but do you know how it measures up to the rest of the UK?
 From how to check your own score to what makes a good credit score, we’ve covered everything.

 Is there just one average credit score?

 Your credit score is the number that tells lenders how reliable you are when it comes to debt.
-However, it may surprise you to know that you don’t just have one universal credit score; you’re ranked differently by different credit agencies.
+However, it may surprise you to know that you don’t just have one universal credit score; you’re ranked differently by three credit reference agencies.
 In fact, each agency has a different maximum score too.

 Equifax average credit score

 Here’s how Equifax rate credit scores:

-You can check your Equifax credit report and score for free (for life) using CredAbility.
+You can check your Equifax credit report and score for free using CredAbility.

 Experian average credit score